mpieva/mapAD/Readme.md

 # mapAD

 This is another attempt to write a fast experimental ancient DNA damage aware short read mapper.
-The name "mapAD" is an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this project.
 This work depends heavily on the excellent [rust-bio](https://rust-bio.github.io/) crate.

-Thrust is based on the bidirectional FMD-index ([Li, 2012](https://academic.oup.com/bioinformatics/article/28/14/1838/218887)) with backtracking and lower-bound pruning of the search space.
+mapAD is based on the bidirectional FMD-index ([Li, 2012](https://academic.oup.com/bioinformatics/article/28/14/1838/218887)) with backtracking and lower-bound pruning of the search space.
 Improved algorithms and error models will be incorporated step by step as needed.

 Ancient DNA damage models can be included via the `SequenceDifferenceModel` trait.
+The default (and only) impl is based on Udo Stenzel's ANFO/r-candy.

+mapAD should be ready to test.
+Please note that it only reports one (the best) alignment per read so far.
+The program needs ~ 160GB RAM to align against the human reference genome hg19.
+The mapping speed is roughly comparable to BWA aln (ancient parameters).
+To parallelize alignments, it will use all idle CPU cores on the machine it is run on.

 ## Build and Install